 - I was a YA ARC reviewer for Little, Brown for several years.

-- I am a 2017 Pitch Wars mentor.
+- I am a 2017 and 2018 Pitch Wars mentor.
 5 writers I helped with contest material (query/synopsis/first chapter) prior to PW also made it into the contest, and are 2017 mentees!

 - Earned a BA in English, 4.0 GPA

 - Since opening in November 2017, I have been hired to work on over 60 manuscripts.

 For “Bigger Services,” I’m currently only accepting YA and MG manuscripts.